FAQ for newly admitted students

 When trying to create a timetable template to prepare for enrolling in our courses some students are running into an issue with CHM 1311.
 When we select the LAB portion there is no date or time for it.
 Could you explain why this is the case?

-For the Fall 2020 semester many of our courses will not indicate a time or date.
-This indicates that the course is asynchronous, meaning you will be able to peruse the course content at your rhythm with many readings, videos to watch, etc. Time management is of the essence for these courses.
+For the Fall 2020 semester most courses will not indicate a time or date.
+However, some may not have any indications on that matter.
+This means that the course is asynchronous, meaning you will be able to peruse the course content at your rhythm with many readings, videos to watch, etc. Time management is of the essence for these courses.

 How many students should I anticipate to have in general courses for the first year at the University of Ottawa (Calculus, Chemistry, Physics, etc.)?